NoharOSP/Perfect_Works_Build/README.md

 - Apply a patch or the patches using xdelta.
 Make sure you are applying them to an unpatched ROM of the original game.
 - If there are warnings when applying the patches, turn off checksum validation.

+WARNING: When a ROM has been made, do not resume progress by loading a save state.
+As a different ROM is being used, the game will crash due to the changing of data positions.
+To resume a playthrough, load a hard save.

 ## Completion stats

 - Name/terminology changes: 100%